Chapter 13 Insurance Portfolio Management including Reinsurance

 In previous chapters, our analyses primarily focused on the contract level, which represents agreements between policyholders and insurers.
 Insurers maintain and manage portfoliosA collection of contracts, which are essentially collections of these individual contracts.
 Conceptually, one can liken an insurance company to nothing more than a collection, or portfolio, of insurance contracts.
 Similar to banking and investments, there are management decisions that are made exclusively at the portfolio level.
 Within this chapter, we address three crucial actuarial tasks: quantifying the impact of extreme events, determining overall portfolio risk, and managing insurance portfolios through reinsurance.

 Insurance portfoliosA collection, or aggregation, of insurance contracts, representing the obligations of insurers, pique our interest primarily due to the probabilities associated with significant outcomes.
-These outcomes often translate to unusually large obligations, frequently stemming from unforeseen consequences of climate-related risks.
+These outcomes often translate to unusually large obligations.
+To illustrate, within property and casualty insurance, large obligations frequently stem from unforeseen consequences of climate-related risks.
 For instance, consider the freezing rain event of 1998 that swept through eastern Ontario and southwestern Quebec, lasting six days.
 This calamity resulted in double the typical precipitation for the region during an ice storm and gave rise to a catastrophe, triggering over 840,000 insurance claims.
 Astonishingly, this number exceeded the claims filed in the wake of Hurricane Andrew, one of North America’s most extensive natural disasters.
 The catastrophe led to insurance settlements exceeding 1.44 billion Canadian dollars, marking the highest loss burden in Canada’s history.
 Such incidents are not isolated; similar catastrophic events, like Hurricane Harvey, Superstorm Sandy, the 2011 Japanese earthquake and tsunami, have also caused extreme insurance losses.
 In our exploration of extreme events in insurance, we introduce the concept of heavy-tailed distributions in Section 13.2.

 Insurance companies engage in the buying and selling of risks as if they were commodities.
 As we explored in Chapter 10, greater uncertainty associated with risks typically translates into higher prices.
 In that chapter, pricing principles were introduced to quantify the magnitude of these risks.
 Furthermore, insurance portfolios represent the obligations of a company and, although they are not traded on a marketplace, they require careful management.
 One crucial aspect of this management is aligning the size of the obligations with an equivalent amount of assets.
 The subsequent Chapter 14 on loss reserves offers practical methods for achieving this alignment.
 Additionally, insurers need to assess the extent of their obligations for purposes such as capacity planning, policy formulation, and maintaining a balanced product portfolio that fosters revenue growth while managing volatility.
 To facilitate these tasks, Section 13.3 introduces risk measures that succinctly capture the uncertainty inherent in the distribution of an insurance portfolio.